chilkari/ts-expression-evaluator/README.md

 * Tokens in infix notation order.
 Examine left-to-right, using stacks to decide when to evaulate. ( [source](./src/infix-stacks.ts) | [tests](./tests/eval.test.ts) )
 * Converting to RPN notation, using stacks (**TO DO**)
 * Brute-force evaluation (no separate tokenization) of sub expressions, using a list of operators in precedence order. ( [source](./src/eval-by-precedence.ts) | [tests](./tests/eval-by-precedence.test.ts))
 * A 'split' solution separating operators and operands into two arrays, then evaluating.
-This was where I was heading in my incomplete attempt, and I'd like to see if it actually works. (**TO DO**)
+This was where I was heading in my incomplete attempt, and I'd like to see if it actually works. ( [source](./src/array-split.ts) | [tests](./tests/array-split.test.ts) )

 ## Discussion of Different Implementations